-This is my personal blog, entitled (in Finnish) If I were the dictator of the world.
+This is the personal blog of Sophy Bergenheim, entitled (in Finnish) If I Were the Dictator of the World.
 I mostly post about social issues and historical research, but entries include texts about various topics, some more serious, some more tongue-in-cheek.
 Most posts deal with Finland-specific topics and hence are in Finnish, but I also write in English about more general topics.